-The endocannabinoid system truly is mysterious.
-It's is a biological system that is present in all mammals, made up of many different receptors and neurotransmitters, and is responsible for regulating a number of functions in the body including mood, memory, appetite, pain, and sleep.
+The endocannabinoid system truly is mysterious; a complex biological system that is present in all mammals, made up of many different receptors and neurotransmitters, and is responsible for regulating a number of functions in the body including mood, memory, appetite, pain, and sleep.

 The two most well-known cannabinoids that affect the ECS are tetrahydrocannabinol (THC), and cannabidiol (CBD).
 These two cannabinoids are the most researched in the medical world, but what you may not know, is that there are many other cannabinoids that have been discovered in recent years.